BoomerDev/macro-bomb/README.md

 When you complete all of these steps, you are all setup and can start using the macro right away.
 P.S: you must keep the terminal windows open while using the macro.

+Feel free to modify the source code in whatever way you like (it's only like 20 lines)